Madebotix/TabOrganiser/README.md

   - Ensures only the "New Tab" is moved, leaving all other tabs intact.

 - **Enhanced Group Management**
-  - Adds a `|` prefix to group names for consistency.
+  - Automatically adds a `|` prefix to tab group names for consistency.
   - Assigns a uniform color to all tab groups for better visual organization.

 - **Seamless Integration**
-  - Fully compatible with Microsoft Edge's tab grouping functionality.
+  - Fully compatible with browser's tab grouping functionality.
   - Works automatically in the background with minimal performance impact.

 ---